Cheltenham (Vic.)

 The level of general health in Cheltenham is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Cheltenham shows above-average health outcomes based on AreaSearch's assessment.
+Cheltenham shows above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 Frequently Asked Questions - Health